What is a trade secret?

 Trade secrets can be your company’s most valuable IP asset, differentiating it from your competitors.
 Take, for example, a famous soft drink company: the recipe of its soft drink product is a very closely guarded secret, so only those who know how to make it can.
 This recipe and method is not written down as it could be exposed or more easily passed on.
 Instead, it stays in the minds of its creators/workers and is then passed through the business hierarchy, staying with senior members of the company.

 Broadly, the term “trade secrets” deals largely with confidentially, or closely held information which can take the form of unpatented inventions, formulae or designs.
-In other words, it is something a business would not want a member of staff “putting on a USB stick and approaching a competitor with”.
-Assets which can be considered trade secrets may include know-how databases, recipes, technical designs, software code or even pricing matrices, and must be protected via the implementation of a trade secrets policy.
+It is something your business would not want a member of staff approaching a competitor with.
+Assets which can be considered trade secrets may include ‘know-how’ databases, recipes, technical designs, software code or even pricing matrices, and must be protected via the implementation of a trade secrets policy.

 Unlike patents, trade secrets are protected without registration; that is, trade secrets are protected without any procedural formalities.
 As a result, a trade secret can be protected for an unspecified period of time, thus proving more advantageous than patents, which have a protection limit of 20 years.
 This can be a particularly beneficial solution where a technological product cannot be easily reverse-engineered or, in fact, where a trade secret does not qualify for formal registrable protection.

 There are, however, a handful of conditions for the information to be considered a trade secret, and compliance with such conditions may turn out to be more difficult and costly than would appear at first glance.
 While these conditions vary from country to country, some general standards exist which are referred to in Art.
 39 of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement):